-Sky Garden is the highest public garden in London and it’s completely free!
+Sky Garden is the highest public garden in London and it’s completely free, here are 7 things to know before going to the Sky Garden London.

 Based at 20 Fenchurch Street, Sky Garden has 360 degree views of London and includes several different restaurants and bars.